 1. Talk about body shaming

 Talk about body shaming and fat-shaming early and often with your child.
-Become educated about Health at Every Size® and make sure that you are not your child’s primary body bully.
+Become educated about the benefits of a non-diet approach to health and make sure that you are not your child’s primary body bully.

 2. Explore your own feelings about your kid’s body